Dr. Kristi Frush

 - B. A. Regis University, Denver, Colorado, 2000

-She serves on the membership committee of the Association of Adult and Continuing Education (AAACE), the steering committee of the Midwest Research to Practice Conference and is a member of the Oklahoma Chapter of the American Society for Training and Development, among other professional associations.
+She is the Co-Chair of the Human Resource Development (HRD) Special Interest Group of the Commission of Professors of Adult Education (CPAE), serves on the membership committee of the Association of Adult and Continuing Education (AAACE), is on the steering committee of the Research to Practice Conference (R2P) and is a member of the Oklahoma Chapter of the Association for Talent Development (ATD), among other professional associations.

 - Professional Scholarship, Mountain Plains Adult Education Association, 2009